‘It’s just hell there’: Russia still pounds eastern Ukraine - The Boston Globe

 “We must understand that the enemy has an advantage both in terms of personnel and weapons, so the situation is extremely difficult.
 And at this very minute these decisive battles are ongoing at the maximum intensity,” Maliar added.

-Ukrainian President Volodymyr Zelenskyy repeated his plea for more Western weapons to fend off the Russian onslaught.
+Ukrainian President Volodymyr Zelensky repeated his plea for more Western weapons to fend off the Russian onslaught.

 “We need your support, we need weaponry, weapons that will have better capabilities than the Russian weapons,” he told a forum in Milan that was organized by the ISPI geo-political think tank.
 He spoke by video link.